 Being a small city, Livermore does not have a public transit system used by locals to get to and from work.

-The citizens of Livermore are slightly less educated than the national average of 21.84% for the average city or town: 14.15% of adults in Livermore have a bachelor's degree or advanced degree
+The percentage of adults in Livermore with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.15% of adults in Livermore have a bachelor's degree or advanced degree.

 The per capita income in Livermore in 2022 was $25,318, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,272 for a family of four.
 However, Livermore contains both very wealthy and poor people as well.